PlayEveryWare/eos_plugin_for_unity/docs/scene_walkthrough/store_walkthrough.md

 - ``Query Offers`` refreshes the available items in the shop.

-> [!INFO]
-> More documentation on the store can be found [here](https://dev.epicgames.com/docs/epic-games-store/services/ecom/ecom-overview).
+❗ More documentation on the store can be found [here](https://dev.epicgames.com/docs/epic-games-store/services/ecom/ecom-overview).